 Sometimes you cannot solve a problem by troubleshooting the symptoms.
 In such cases, you need to collect diagnostic data.

-did not guide you to a problem resolution, you can collect additional diagnostic data that is required for IBM® Support to effectively troubleshoot the problem.
-The diagnostic data that you need to collect and the sources from which you collect that data are dependent on the type of problem that you are investigating.
+The diagnostic data that you need to collect and the sources from which you collect that data depend on the type of problem that you are investigating.
 A base set of information is typically required for diagnosing and resolving a product-level or component-level problem.

 Collect the base set of diagnostic information using the checklist